SMotaal/markup/packages/tokenizer/README.md

 ## Demo

-You can see a [live demo](https://www.smotaal.io/markup/markup) or serve it locally from [examples/browser/index.html](./examples/browser/index.html).
+You can see a [live demo](https://www.smotaal.io/markup/markup) or serve it locally and navigate to [browser/demo/index.html](./browser/demo/index.html).

 <figure>